jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         diagnosis and control of the disease.</p>\n"
     - question: Are antibiotics useful in general therapy?
-      answer: "<p>Antibiotics are substances capable of eliminating or inactivating bacteria, and periodontal disease as an infection, is susceptible to their mechanisms of action.
-However, and due to its chronic nature, it is not feasible to use them continuously in cases of periodontitis, since their prolonged use would generate bacterial resistance and unacceptable side effects on the organism.
+      answer: "<p>Antibiotics are substances capable of eliminating or inactivating bacteria, and periodontal disease as an infection; is susceptible to their mechanisms of action.
+However, and due to its chronic nature, it is not feasible to use them continuously in cases of periodontitis; since their prolonged use would generate bacterial resistance and unacceptable side effects on the organism.
 Currently, it is recommended to use antibiotics only against the most aggressive variants, in the acute phase, for a well-defined period of